Emma Whipday

 Search

 Emma is a writer of books and plays.
+She is also a broadcaster and academic.

 She has previously taught at UCL (where she held a Leverhulme Early Career Fellowship), King's College London, the Royal Central School of Speech and Drama, Shakespeare's Globe, and Brasenose College, Oxford.